Particular/docs.particular.net/transports/rabbitmq/index.md

 snippet: rabbitmq-config-basic

 The RabbitMQ transport requires a connection string to connect to the broker.
+A [clustered](https://www.rabbitmq.com/clustering.html) configuration is recommended.
 See [connection settings](/transports/rabbitmq/connection-settings.md) for options on how to provide the connection string.

 partial: v7-usetransport